ta5een/t5os/README.md

 #### Docker

 > [!NOTE]
-> Since integrating a custom GCC cross-compiler into the project, I've found
+> If you previously compiled the toolchain on a non-Linux system that doesn't
-> that building with Docker fails if I previously compiled the toolchain on my
+> natively produce ELF binaries, the toolchain will *NOT* be compatible with
-> host system.
-This is an issue if, for example, I compiled the toolchain on
+> the Debian environment in Docker.
+This would certainly be the case if you ran
-> macOS, as the resulting binaries would be in the Mach-O format.
-This would
+> `make toolchain` on macOS or Windows.
+If you would like to primarily build
-> cause Docker to fail as Debian doesn't (at least natively) support Mach-O
+> the kernel in a Docker container, please rebuild the toolchain as instructed
-> executables.
+> in the steps below.

 This is the recommended method if you would like to play around with the project and don't want to install all the required dependencies.
-It is also possible to partially [build the project natively](#linux-and-macos) and run the rest of the build process with Docker, thanks to the power of [bind mounts][docker-bind-mounts].
+It is also possible to first [build the kernel natively](#linux-and-macos) and then create the ISO with Docker (which has access to the legacy GRUB tools), thanks to the power of [bind mounts][docker-bind-mounts].

 1. Clone the repository: